DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/schedule.md

 ### Balance

+- Tuning adjustments
+  - ReaTune - manual and automatic adjustments
+- Show Broken Man mix, start working on this it's due on Friday
+- Vocal alignment
+- Takes and comping
+  - create splits between phrases
+  - choose which phrase you like better between the takes
+  - crop to active take
+  - or make a comp and name it to save the other takes
+  - then we have some comp options
+  - Then check out comp takes actions
+  - Lock to active take
 - Recording - One source (Percussion), one mic (ADK S7)
   - Use [Groove Pizza](https://apps.musedlab.org/groovepizza) as ideas for recording percussion tracks
+  - We'll record takes so we can comp them together later
   - Quantize them to the beat
-- Tuning adjustments
-  - ReaTune - manual and automatic adjustments
-- Comping and arrangement

 ## Wednesday 2/2